 When visiting Waterton Lakes National Park during winter, be prepared for winter’s special hazards: cold temperatures, storms, challenging travel conditions, uncertain ice conditions and short days.

 Backcountry travel always comes with inherent risks, and areas affected by the Kenow Wildfire may have increased hazards.

-Parks Canada will issue Avalanche Bulletins for Waterton twice a week throughout the winter.
+Parks Canada issues Avalanche Bulletins for Waterton Lakes National Park twice a week throughout the winter.
 Almost any moderately steep slope, under the right conditions, may avalanche.
 Even small avalanches can be deadly.

 Visitors travelling in avalanche terrain need essential training and equipment - such as a transceiver, probe, and shovel - and know how to use it.
 They also need the skills to recognize avalanche terrain and unstable conditions, and to conduct companion rescue.